prcastro/zeroGL/README.md

 ## Getting started

-To run the demo, download the latest .zip file from the releases page, uncompress it and run
+To use zeroGL in your project, download `zerogl.h` from the releases page and include it in your project.
+To run the demo, download the latest .zip file from the releases page, uncompress it and run.

 ## Building the demo